Prunus andersonii

-Prunus andersonii is a species of shrub in the rose family, part of the same genus as the peach, cherry, and almond.
+Prunus andersonii is a North American species of shrub in the same genus as the peach, cherry, and almond.
 Its common names include desert peach and desert almond.

 Description

-Prunus andersonii is a deciduous shrub approaching 2 m in height, its tangling branches narrowing to spiny-tipped twigs.
-Serrated, lance-shaped to oval leaves occur in clusters, each leaf measuring up to 3 cm long.
-The inflorescence is a solitary flower or pair of flowers.
-Each flower has usually five concave pink petals each just under 1 cm long, with many whiskerlike stamens at the center.
-Flowers bloom before or at the same time as the leaves appear.
+Prunus andersonii is a deciduous shrub or tree up to 3 m in height, its tangling branches narrowing to spiny-tipped twigs.
+Serrated, lance-shaped to oval leaves occur in alternate bundles, each leaf measuring up to 3 cm long.
+The inflorescence is a solitary flower or cluster of up to five flowers.
+Each flower has usually five concave pink petals up to 1 cm long, with many whiskerlike stamens at the center.
+The flowers bloom before or at the same time as the leaves appear.

 The fruit is a fuzzy reddish-orange drupe around 1 cm wide.
-The fruits are fleshy in years with ample moisture, and dry in drought years.
+The fruits are fleshy in years with ample moisture and dry in drought years.
 The seed is a heart-shaped stone.
-The plant reproduces sexually via germination of the seed, and vegetatively by sprouting from its rhizome.
+The plant reproduces sexually via germination of the seed and vegetatively by sprouting from its rhizome.
 One plant may sprout and resprout from its rhizomes to form a very large clone which can spread over several acres.